SinRas/tierpsy-tracker/docs/INSTALLATION_DOCKER.md

 *While you do not need to have admin rights to run Tierpsy on Docker in Windows, you will need them for the installation process.*

-This guide looks long, but it's just *that* thorough.
-An average time to run through this is 20 minutes.
+This guide looks long, but it should take somewhere between 20 and 40'.

 #### 1. Install Docker